Health Insurance Cost Guide

 It’s no secret that healthcare in the United States is really expensive.
 Americans are projected to spend an astonishing $3.7 trillion dollars on medical care in 2018.
 That means 18.2% of the entire US economy is spent on healthcare, or about twice as much as every other developed country, plus we get substantially worse overall health outcomes for our money.
 In fact, medical bills are the leading cause for why people declare bankruptcy.

-This guide is designed to answer all of your essential health insurance questions, teaching you the most important terms and definitions, how to shop for coverage, and how to think through various medical decisions.
+This guide is designed to answer all of your essential questions, teaching you the most important terms and definitions, how to shop for it, and how to think through various medical decisions.

 What is health insurance?